nehapandey-dev/project1/README.md

 ## Time Taken

-I could be able to complete this project in 8 hours.
+It took me 8 hours to complete this project.

 ![Image](./project1_img.png)